Muadh-Adekunle-Monsuru/University-Notes/CPS 207/Programming Languages.md

 ---
 **Difference between low-level and high-level languages**
 - Low-level **faster** than high-level languages
--  Low- level are memory fficient
+-  Low- level are memory efficient than high-level
+- Low-level are difficult to learn
+- Low-level are machine dependent
+- Low-level languages are more prone to error than high level
+-
 -

 ---